 In August 2014, an image alleging the popular Starbucks Pumpkin Spice Latte was full of dangerous chemicals was widely circulated on social media sites.

 Is this a baseless attack on Starbucks?
 Or is there any truth in this?
 I love pumpkin spice lattes, and i used to work for sbux, but I know that many American companies use toxic ingredients in their food recipes, of which food colorings are a big one.
 (I know that many artificial food colorings are banned throughout Europe.)

 However, an available list of ingredients for the Pumpkin Spice Latte syrup can be found here on the Starbucks web site.
-The timing of the Pumpkin Spice Latte panic was almost certainly not coincidental, as the popular drink appears in Starbucks only in the autumn and will officially be available in stores on 2 September.
+The timing of the Pumpkin Spice Latte panic was almost certainly not coincidental, as the popular drink appears in Starbucks only in the autumn.
 At this time of the year interest in both the store-made and homemade versions of the beverage kick into gear — particularly on social media sites.

 Among the claims made in the viral graphic are that Starbucks Pumpkin Spice Lattes do not contain any pumpkin at all, that the flavoring contains high fructose corn syrup, and that a specific ingredient — "caramel

 The lack of real pumpkin in the drink comes as no surprise given the consistency of the beverage.
 Many consumer products utilize flavorings instead of base ingredients, as in this case: it would be rather difficult to include the actual flesh of the squash in a latte-style beverage and still yield a drinkable result.